 (vi) General Non-Transmission Services Charges.

 These charges are not Transmission Services as they are not considered to fall under the definition 4.1 of TAR NC.
-The charges can be attributed to Transmission or Non Transmission, subject to approval by the NRA.
+The charges can be attributed to Transmission or Non Transmission, subject to approval by the NRA (in this case Ofgem).
 The proposals are that these are treated as Non Transmission Services.
 This is the same under all the proposals.

 The Calculation and application of all the above charges are to be the same as under the current methodology.
 The General Non Transmission Services Charges (Entry and Exit) are to be calculated in the same manner as the current SO Commodity Charges in that the other charges are forecasted then deducted from the target Non Transmission Services Revenue to derive the amount to be recovered through the General Non Transmission Services Charges (GNTSC).

 There is limited change in approach between the current SO charging methodology and the proposed Non-Transmission Services charging methodology.
-Workgroup members supported the proposals including the exemption from the General Non Transmission charges under the NTS Optional Charge rules.
+Workgroup participants supported the proposals including the exemption from the General Non Transmission charges under the NTS Optional Charge rules.

-4.12 K Principles and adjusting revenues in subsequent years
+4.12 ‘K’ Principles and adjusting revenues in subsequent years

-K is the under or over recovery from a previous revenue or formula year (i.e. April to March) that is added to or subtracted from the allowed revenue for the year in which charges are being set.
+‘K’ is the under or over recovery from a previous revenue or formula year (i.e. April to March) that is added to or subtracted from the allowed revenue for the year in which charges are being set.
 Under the RIIO-T1 price control there is a two year lag, i.e. if K was an under recovery in the formula year 18/19 it would be added to the allowed revenue for the formula year 2020/21.
 If K was an over recovery it would reduce the allowed revenue.
 The recovery of any value under ‘K’ will therefore be added or subtracted to the part of the revenue to be recovered in the relevant year.
 K will continue to be split between Entry and Exit for Transmission Services, like it is in the current Transmission charges.
 Therefore an over recovery on Exit will reduce Exit charges in a subsequent year but not impact Entry.
 Likewise Entry will not influence Exit in the same manner.

 All the proposals put forward the same approach.

-Workgroup members supported the proposals as it also reflected comments and feedback through the development of the proposals that Entry K values should only influence Entry charges and Exit K values should only influence Exit charges.
+Workgroup participants supported the proposals as they also reflected comments and feedback through the development of the proposals that Entry K values should only influence Entry charges and Exit K values should only influence Exit charges.

-The enduring aim of the methodology proposed by all modifications with the exception of UNC0621B is to recover the majority of Transmission Services Revenue through capacity charges.
+The enduring aim of the methodology proposed by all Modifications with the exception of UNC0621B is to recover the majority of Transmission Services Revenue through capacity charges.
 There is an aspiration to keep the Transmission Services revenue recovery charges as low as possible.

-With the overall changes to the charging framework the industry feedback was to allow aspects of the methodology to bed in for a period;
+With the overall changes to the charging framework, the industry feedback was to allow aspects of the methodology to bed in for a period;

-Ultimately a move to 100% capacity requires a forecast or methodology to produce a forecast of capacity bookings.
+Ultimately a move to 100% capacity requires a forecast or a methodology to produce a forecast of capacity bookings.
 This would benefit from having data on behavioural changes to capacity bookings, especially with the removal of zero priced capacity and changes to interruptible pricing.
-National Grid has proposed a two year period for the transition whereby there is a fixed approach for setting the charges (i.e. obligated capacity), then the transition to an enduring approach that will use a forecast of capacity and will, in addition to developing a strawman and method for creating a forecast, it should also benefit from taking into account the capacity bookings up to that point and the behavioural changes from the new methodology.
+National Grid has proposed a two year period for the transition whereby there is a fixed approach for setting the charges (i.e. obligated capacity), then the transition to an enduring approach that will use a forecast of capacity and will, in addition to developing a strawman and method for creating a forecast, also benefit from taking into account the capacity bookings up to that point and the behavioural changes from the new methodology.